Click here to submit an English Honors Application online.

 Applying to the Honors Program

-When to Apply
+When To Apply

-How to Apply
+How To Apply

 Conditions that May Affect Applicants’ Eligibility

-Requirements for Graduating with Honors*
+Course Requirements for Graduating with Honors

 How Do I Start Developing an Original Thesis Project?

-(3) any links you can articulate between your key points of interest.
+(3) Any links you can articulate between your key points of interest.
 In our example, you might intuit that the fictive representation of women owes to shifts in gender roles accompanying economic or industrial shifts between the wars.

-(4) a possible primary text or two.
-If you are working in cultural studies, you may specify a particular text/venue (such as AOL, Radio Martí, Jane, Adbusters) or you may specify a type of media (country music, comic books).
+(4) A possible primary text or two.
+If you are working in cultural studies, you may specify a particular text/venue (such as AOL, Radio Martí, Democracy Now!) or you may specify a type of media (country music, comic books).
 For literary studies, specify which author(s) or what text(s) are of the most interest to you.
 In both fields, the more specific you are, the further along you are.
 But don’t feel like you are obligated or tied down to those choices.
 Theses can change over time.

-(6) concepts or recurring “ironies” running through all of the above.
+(6) Concepts or recurring “ironies” running through all of the steps above.
 For instance, how does Woolf throw into question our presumptions about identity by highlighting passivity, leisure, notions of belonging?
 Does she challenge class-specific ideas about the artist?
 Or, consider the metaphorical “nugget of truth” and the fish swimming in water, two specific images from To the Lighthouse.
 How do those images work together, or against one another, in articulating an idea of women’s intellectual activity?

 Once you’ve sat down and thought through steps 1–6, try to formulate a problem question.
 In our example, that might be: What does Woolf contribute to the fictional representation of women as cultural producers in the early twentieth-century?
 What does it mean for her female artist-figures to be withdrawn from, or on the borders of, other forms of production—such as industry?
-Your problem question should try to answer the following questions: Why does this project matter not just to you but to a general reader?
-How does it allow your critical perspective and reading of this text to enter an ongoing conversation among scholars and citizens about a larger set of issues?
+Your problem question should try to answer the following questions: Why should this project matter not just to you but also to a general reader?
+How does it allow your critical perspective and reading of this primary text to enter an ongoing conversation among scholars and citizens about a larger set of issues?

 General Timeline for Students Writing Their Theses

-Note that actual dates will vary from year to year, and fixed deadlines may be set by the Honors Director or the Director of Undergraduate Studies that vary from the timeline below.
-This schedule, though, is intended to provide prospective and incoming English Honors students with a rough idea of the process and timeline of thesis writing.
+Note that actual dates will vary from year to year, and fixed deadlines may be set by the Honors Director or the Director of Undergraduate Studies that vary from what is listed on the timeline below.
+This general schedule, though, is intended to provide prospective and incoming English Honors students with a rough idea of the process and timeline of thesis writing.

 Fall (while registered for English 498)